 Practice guidance: One QRTP provider outside lowa is exempt from the ETP process.
-That is Boys Town (aka Father Flanagan's) in Omaha, Nebraska.
-Effective July 1, 2017, Boys Town was selected using a competitive bidding process to be one of Iowa's group care contractors.
-Through a contract amendment in July 2020, Boys Town (aka Father Flanagan's) was identified as an Iowa QRTP provider.
-For this purpose, it is considered an "in-state" provider of this service and referrals for QRTP may be made to Boys Town following the process used with other Iowa contractors.
+That is Boys Town (aka Father Flanagan's) in Omaha, Nebraska is considered an "in-state" provider of this service and referrals for QRTP may be made to Boys Town following the process used with other lowa contractors.